 - Exceptions to Standard UI Search Procedures: Requesting a Waiver

-- A current P&S staff member’s position has been eliminated due to a reduction in force.
+- A current P&S staff member’s position was eliminated due to a reduction in force.
 Such a request must be coordinated with the Compensation and Classification Unit of Human Resources.

 - A current UI P&S staff member develops a disability that makes her/his current position no longer feasible.
-Such a waiver request must be coordinated with the Faculty and Staff Disability Services Office in the Department of Human Resources.
+Such a waiver request must be coordinated with the Faculty and Staff Disability Services Office in University Human Resources or with Leave and Disability Management in UI Health Care Human Resources.

 - As part of recruitment for a faculty or P&S staff position in another department, the applicant is a qualified “dual career” spouse or partner.
 This type of waiver request is typically coordinated with the Dual Career Services Office.

 - The terms of a federal/state grant or contract require the appointment of this particular individual.

 - The position will exist only if this individual (with unique education, training, and experience) is available and interested in the position.

 - The applicant’s unique qualifications and expertise are such that no other applicant would be expected to surpass this individual’s qualifications for the position.
 Typically, the applicant would need to be nationally or internationally renowned in his/her field to meet this criterion.

 To request a waiver of the affirmative action search process, the hiring department must complete the request for waiver form and submit the requested documentation.